faiface/blog/content/post/context-should-go-away-go2.md

 ### Context is mostly an inefficient linked list

 The way `WithCancel`, `WithDeadline`, etc. constructors from the `"context"` package work is they create a linked list.
-Among other things, this requires creating a [goroutine](https://golang.org/src/context/context.go#L261) for (almost) each `WithCancel`, which propagates cancelation signals from the previous context to the new one.
+Among other things, this sometimes requires creating a [goroutine](https://golang.org/src/context/context.go#L261) for `WithCancel`, which propagates cancelation signals from the previous context to the new one.
 Of course, if the context is never canceled, this goroutine is leaked.

 The `WithValue` constructor takes a context and returns a context which propagates the previous context but also contains a value under the specified key.
 This is, obviously, achieved by creating